Guildford Chiropractic & Physiotherapy

 - Soft tissue injuries such as plantar faciitis and tennis elbow

-Founded over 60 years ago, the practice, now under the leadership of Philip Hehir,continues the long tradition of caring for patients of all ages in a friendly atmosphere.
-Over the past 60 years, the clinic has established an expert referral network with specialists in the area.
+Founded over 60 years ago, the practice, now under the leadership of the Clinic Principal, Philip Hehir and Practice Manager, Annie Colman, continues the long tradition of caring for patients of all ages.

 Being one of the UK’s longest-standing chiropractic clinics, we have cared for thousands of patients from Guildford and the surrounding areas who have consulted the practice for professional advice and care; many of whom are recommended by family and friends.

-The clinic is located in Burpham, Guildford; just a short drive outside the town centre with easy access from the A3.
-The premises benefits from ample free onsite parking removing the hassle of travelling to the town centre.
+With ample free parking onsite, the clinic in Burpham, Guildford is just a short drive from the town centre with easy access from the A3.

-Our Guildford Chiropractors and Physiotherapists deliver cutting edge treatment plans with a professional, specialised and patient centered approach.
-Combining evidence based, individually tailored management plans to achieve the most effective, long-term treatments for back and neck pain in Guildford.
-Our ethical practitioners work in accordance with the latest guidelines for clinical excellence.
+We deliver cutting edge treatment plans with a professional, specialised and patient centred approach.
+Combining evidence based and personally tailored management plans to achieve the most effective, long-term treatments in Guildford.